krystal/xero_exporter/README.md

 # Specify the currency that you're exporting transactions for
 export.currency = 'GBP'

+# Specify the ID for this export (for use in references)
+export.id = '12345'

+# Specify the name of the contact that should be used on any
+# invoices that are generated.
+A contact will be found or created
+# as appropriate.
+export.invoice_contact_name = 'Generic Customer'

 # You can then add all the invoices that you raised on this day to
 # the export.
 It's important to ensure that you categorise the tax
 # element on this as that forms a key part of the export.